Hub-OS/website/static/tech-yap/posts/2024-04-09-pointer-alternatives-for-rollback.md

 Initially yes, but once you've learned this pattern you'll find slotmaps can be used nearly anywhere for shared references and mutability.
 (Avoid Rc if you need to modify data)

 Internally we also have a Tree struct for anything with parents and children.
-We use either slotmap directly or [hecs](https://crates.io/crates/hecs) (ECS crate) for anything simpler (ex: animators for referencing in Lua and Rust).
+We use either slotmap directly or [hecs](https://crates.io/crates/hecs) (ECS crate) for anything simpler (ex: animators are stored in slotmaps for referencing in Lua and Rust).

 ## What does this have to do with rollback?